News

 Events

-The aim of the workshop was to foster synergies between UNIFI and JRC and to brainstorm on future directions and priorities for research on the interactions between climate, forests and socio-economic systems.
+The aim of the workshop was to foster synergies between UNIFI and MPI and to brainstorm future directions and research priorities concerning the interactions between climate, forests and socio-economic systems.

-SPARCCLE researchers participated in the European Geosciences Union (EGU) 2024 conference, presenting research on climate change, risk and resilience, energy, citizen science, and more.
+SPARCCLE researchers participated in the European Geosciences Union (EGU) 2025 conference, with presentations covering both SPARCCLE research and related topics.